kingmolnar/kingmolnar.github.io/privacy_policy.md

 We use cookies on our website to enhance your browsing experience, analyze website traffic, and serve personalized advertisements through Google AdSense.
 Cookies are small text files stored on your device that help us remember your preferences and improve the overall functionality of our website.

-By using our website, you consent to the use of cookies in accordance with our [Cookie Policy](link-to-your-cookie-policy).
+By using our website, you consent to the use of cookies in accordance with our policy.

 ## 3. Data Sharing and Disclosure